CESSProject/doc-v2/storage-miner/multi-buckets.md

       mode: "multibucket"
       ## the profile of node: devnet/testnet/mainnet
       profile: "testnet"
-      # default chain url for bucket, this config will be overwritten in buckets[] as below
+      # default chain url for bucket, can be overwritten in buckets[] as below
       chainWsUrl: "ws://127.0.0.1:9944/"
-      # default backup chain urls for bucket, this config will be overwritten in buckets[] as below
+      # default backup chain urls for bucket, can be overwritten in buckets[] as below
       backupChainWsUrls: ["wss://testnet-rpc0.cess.cloud/ws/", "wss://testnet-rpc1.cess.cloud/ws/", "wss://testnet-rpc2.cess.cloud/ws/"]

    ## chain configurations
-   ## set option: '--skip-chain' or '-s' to skip installing chain
+   ## set option: '--skip-chain' or '-s' to skip installing chain (cess-multibucket-admin install --skip-chain)
-   ## if set option: --skip-chain, please set official chain in bucket[].chainWsUrl
+   ## if set option: --skip-chain, please set official chain in buckets[].chainWsUrl or others chains you know
    chain:
       ## the name of chain node
       name: "cess"